 Don’t be cheesy

 Remember women laughing alone with salad?
 There is a reason why stock photos are so easy to make fun of.
 ‘Lifestyle’ photos tend to look posed, especially if they contain people.
 Being too ‘staged’ can seem insincere, which is why landscapes are a safer bet.
-If you’re unsure, go for a website like Death to Stock, which specialises in authentic photography
+If you’re unsure, go for a website like Death to Stock, which specializes in authentic photography

 Don’t send too many images